richardcrowley/parkrun-capstone/README.md

 ![Regression Model scoring](images/scores_1.png)

 The simple Linear Regression model performs quite well with consistent train, test and mean CV scores.
-Adding regularisation wiht the Ridge and Elastic Net models did not alter the results.
+Adding regularisation with the Ridge and Elastic Net models did not alter the results.
 The Decision Tree Regressor model showed significant improvement in R2 scores and errors, so I tested other tree-based models for comparison.

 <details>